 Poisonings have been reported following dressing of infants in clothing that was stored with naphthalene mothballs, suggesting that absorption of naphthalene may occur through the skin.

 Moth balls should be taken to a licensed hazardous waste handler to be disposed of or saved for a professional household hazardous waste collection program.

-One of the major hurdles in preventing damage is consumer education.
-People are home less often than ever before.
-They have less time to care for their rugs and carpets (for example, vacuuming) and even less to inspect dark places such as under furniture, etc. Rugs, carpets and wool clothing and wall hangings get dirty and they are just lying and hanging targets.
+One of the major hurdles in preventing damage from moths is consumer education.
+People are home less often (post-COVID) than ever before.
+They have less time to care for their rugs and carpets (for example, vacuuming) and even less to inspect dark places such as under furniture, etc. Rugs, carpets, wool clothing, and wall hangings get dirty and they are just lying and hanging targets.

 It is especially important, when preparing rugs for long term storage (6 months to several years), that they be kept safe from infestation.
 Never attempt to store a dirty rug.

-At ABC, our cleaning of wool rugs includes a final rinse which rends the wool unappetizing to these creatures.
-This "retardant" feature combined with a thoroughly cleaned rug will almost completely guarantee prevention of damage during storage.
+At ABC, our cleaning of wool rugs includes a final rinse which renders the wool unappetizing to these creatures.
+This 'retardant' feature combined with a thoroughly cleaned rug will almost completely guarantee prevention of damage during storage.

-The best way to prevent an infestation is periodic inspection of rugs, whether stored or not, as well as the carpets and wool, silk and cotton textiles in your home.
+The best way to prevent an moth infestation is periodic inspection of rugs, whether stored or not, as well as the carpets and wool, silk, and cotton textiles in your home.

 Be sure to check underneath furniture and behind wall hangings as well.
-At the first sign of a problem, please call our office if you have any questions.
+At the first sign of a problem, please call or text our office at 607-272-1566 if you have any questions.
 We are prepared to help you in any way we can.

 Please click here for our Pick Up and Delivery Policy and our Pick Up and Delivery Service Areas.

 If you do not live in our service area, please feel free to call our office at 607-272-1566 or send us your rugs by mail or through a delivery service such as Fed Ex or UPS.